 Gladdened that this had been pre-discussed by the band, at odds with groupie's reaction, as of course they’d be playing not only to hardcore Deadheads but to some cheeky Touchheads too, I was still disappointed that new boy couldn't at least play along, them being a homage to the most famous improvisational jam band in history.

 And then the crowning moment of weirdness occurred: Brian just suddenly stopped playing mid-song and stormed offstage, past us lot and through a door into the back of the pub, while the flummoxed-looking band played on.
-And he was gone for ages, no one quite sure what was going on - had he spotted another 'Remoaner' in the crowd?
-Or had he suffered a moment of crisis which I'm sure many tribute act members must have while playing the same covers to another heckling rabble in another dive pub.
+And he was gone for ages, no one quite sure what was occurring - had he spotted another 'Remoaner' in the crowd?
+Or had he suffered a moment of crisis which I'm sure many tribute act members must experience while playing the same old covers to another heckling dive-pub rabble.

-And I say 'heckling' because by this stage I'd reached gobby wanting-answers mode, exclaiming my displeasure at this development when the band had finished the track and still no sign of Brian - I'd paid my ten pounds by Jerry Garcia's beard.
+And I say 'heckling' because by this stage I'd reached sloshed-and-wanting-answers mode, exclaiming my displeasure at this development when the band had finished the track and still no sign of Brian - I'd paid my ten pounds by Jerry Garcia's beard.
 "Where's Brian!?"
 "Release Brian!"
-"I want a pro-rata refund!"
+"I demand a pro-rata refund!".
 Pete was now telling me to pipe down, while Gordon implored me not to encourage him back because the band sounded better without him?
 That was beside the point to me - if James Hetfield just randomly bailed mid-gig you would rightly feel a bit short-changed.

 So just to conclude, should anyone from Cosmic Charlies happen to read this: if you play Touch of Grey at your next London gig, all will be forgiven.
 I'd be happy to sing and/or play guitar if your mysterious new lad still hasn't nailed the chords.
 And if Brian wants to discuss the merits of leaving the EU again during the intermission, tell him not to be such a knobhead.
 At least wait til afterwards.